Ladvien/ladvien.github.io/_posts/2018-04-10-visual-studio-code-raspberry-pi.md

 Ok, let's test it.
 Stop SSH'ing into your Pi by typing `exit` until it brings you back to your PC's prompt.
 Now we are going to SSH into the Pi while listening for incoming files to be displayed in Visual Studio Code.

-Open Visual Studio Code and open the integrated terminal (if it's now already showing find it by hitting CTRL + `).
+Open Visual Studio Code and open the integrated terminal (if it's not showing hit CTRL + `).

 At the terminal type
 ```